 This newfound confidence carried over into 2017.
 The index averaged +10 or higher in eight separate weeks, including a score of +13 for the final week of the year.

-Bucking trends, Republicans were less biased about the economy in 2016
+Bucking Trend, Republicans Were Less Biased About the Economy in 2016

 The way Republicans view the economy underwent a dramatic shift in 2016.